We are The Raimi-Abraham Group, an interdisciplinary Research Lab based in London, United Kingdom.

 Doctoral Research Title - “Development of a Novel Nanofiber Based In Vitro Tuberculosis Spheroid Granuloma Model for Rapid Discovery of New Therapeutics”

 Amalia is a PhD Reseacher funded by the King's PGR International Scholarship.
 Amalia is a pharmacist and upon qualifying worked in the Pharmaceutical Industry as a Research and Development Supervisor.
 After which Amalia undertook a MSc in Pharmaceutical Technology at King’s College London (funded through the Indonesia Endowment Funds for Education (LPDP) program).
 Both her undergraduate and postgraduate research projects involved green synthesis approaches in advanced drug delivery technologies.
 Amalia is combining her expertise to develop novel nanofibre based tuberculosis spheroid granuloma models towards the rapid discovery of new therapeutics.

-Yash is an MRes Researcher at King’s College London undergoing his MRes in Biomedical and Molecular Sciences Research.
+Yash recently completed his MRes in Biomedical and Molecular Sciences Research at King’s College London.
 Yash completed his BSc in Biological and Chemical Sciences from Coventry University.
-Yash has joined The Raimi-Abraham Group to undertake his MRes project titled “Green Nanovaccinology Approaches for Malaria Prevention”.
+Yash has joined The Raimi-Abraham Group to work on a project using microwave assited green synthesis of bimetallic nanoparticles.

 Listen to Monday Science

 Monday Science (part of STEAM:ED Collective) is a listener-driven engaging weekly podcast bringing you the latest research and news in Science, Technology, Medicine and Health.
 Hosted by award winning scientist Dr Bahijja Raimi-Abraham, she also answers your questions or finds experts in the field to answer them for you!